Appendix brief

 The external-signals strategy materially strengthens that reasoning.
 Coatue's per-output framing supports the move away from pure seat pricing, while Vista's data-sovereignty thesis supports charging for the connected evidence layer rather than treating it as a side feature.

-What still blocks launch confidence
+What still blocks commercial readiness

 Commercial basics underneath pricing are also incomplete.
 Billing definitions, usage metering, contracting language, and procurement assets are not yet packaged into a finished selling system.